sungwoncho/feedy/README.md

 Now run the generator:

 ```
-rails generator feedy:install
+rails g feedy:install
 ```

-The generator will copy migrations and create an initializer at `config/initializers/feedy.rb`.
+The generator will copy migrations, and create an initializer at `config/initializers/feedy.rb`, and mount the engine in your `config/routes.rb` file.

 Run the migration: